huilixiang/gitbook/MLP/feature-engineering.md

 - Feature Engineering is an Art.
 ## Sub-Problems of Feature Engineering
 ### Feature: An attribute useful for your modeling task
+### Feature Importance: An estimate of the usefulness of a feature